sarthak268/sarthak268.github.io/_pages/bookshelf.md

 <details class="bookshelf-section">
 <summary>🔬 Science & History</summary>
 <span class="list-item">Exploring the cosmos, evolution, and the forces that shaped our world.
-I get endlessly lost in these — most of them I've re-read, and I'm always re-reading something from this shelf.</span>
+I get endlessly lost in these — most of them I've re-read, and I'm always re-reading something from this shelf.
+I know I've highlighted way too many here, but this is my favorite pastime.</span>
 <p>
 <span class="book-entry">1. <a href="/bookshelf/sapiens/">Sapiens by Yuval Noah Harari</a></span>
 <span class="book-entry">2. <a href="/bookshelf/theory_of_everything/">The Theory of Everything by Stephen W. Hawking</a></span>